MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-change-basic-settings.md

 ## <a name="changing-when-i-receive-notifications"></a>Changing When I Receive Notifications
 Choose this link to view or change the notifications that you get about certain events or changes in status, such as when you are about to invoice a customer who has an overdue balance, or the available inventory is lower than the quantity you are about to sell.
 For more information, see [Managing Notifications](ui-smart-notifications.md).

+## <a name="see-related-training-at-microsoft-learnlearnmodulespersonalize-ui-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/personalize-ui-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Creating New Companies](about-new-company.md)